 Language barrier in Hungary

 Hungarian, or Magyar, is the official language in Hungary.
-It is spoken throughout the country and is the language on signs and notices.
-Although it may help to memorise a few key phrases, Hungarian is a notoriously difficult language to learn and expats will generally be forgiven for not being able to speak it.
+It is spoken throughout the country and is the language used on signs and notices.
+Although it may help to memorise a few key phrases, Hungarian is a notoriously difficult language to learn and expats will largely be forgiven for not being able to speak it.